 Puffins can be found on Little Skellig, as well as many other seabirds

-If you’ve seen Star Wars Episode VII: The Force Awakens, and now know the story behind this amazing site, you’ll surely want to visit!
+If you’ve seen Star Wars Episode VII: The Force Awakens or the trailer for Episode IX: The Last Jedi and now know the story behind this amazing site, you’ll surely want to visit!
 Access to the Skelligs is by ferry from the town of Portmagee.
 A number of boat tours make the trip from May to September (weather permitting); see Skellig Michael Cruises, Skellig Boat Trips, Casey’s, Owen Walsh, Sea Quest, Skellig Trips and Skellig Tours (which departs from Derrynane Harbour).
 You’ll find contact details for many of the individual boatmen here.
 The trip takes approximately 45 minutes, but be sure to book well in advance.
 The surrounding area on the mainland is also well worth a visit – the Skellig Ring (part of the greater Ring of Kerry route) runs along the coast and offers fabulous views of the crashing Atlantic and the Skellig Islands, as does Bray Head, one of Wild Atlantic Way’s Signature Points.

 There are plenty more islands dotted along the coast of the Wild Atlantic Way too, all waiting to be explored.
 From mythical Tory off the Donegal coast to the Aran Islands off Galway, and Valentia, Dursey and Cape Clear off Kerry and Cork, an island-hopping adventure awaits.
 See our trip planner for more info and to start putting together your own unique itinerary.